CenzOh/Java_Spark/README.md

 - Maven 3
 - Eclipse IDE

+### Reading the files
+`learningspark` first java spark project example `sparkwithjava` all the projects we will go through in the course

 ### Get Started

 First create a folder for this course.
 I did the following:<br>